shuichiro-endo/spider/README.md

 The spider has the following features:

-- has multiple spider nodes (client, server, pipe)
+- Can have multiple spider nodes (client, server, pipe)
 - Connects to multiple spider nodes
 - Generates and exchanges routing information between spider nodes
 - Automatically generates a spider server node at the desired spider node